bitsii/beBase/README.md

 **Where to go next:**

-[More about the Language with Examples] (https://gitlab.com/ioturl/abe-pl-wiki/wikis/more-information-and-examples)
+[More about the Language with Examples] (https://gitlab.com/ioturl/abe-pl/wikis/more-information-and-examples)

-[Getting started - get the code, build, run] (https://gitlab.com/ioturl/abe-pl-wiki/wikis/getting-started)
+[Getting started - get the code, build, run] (https://gitlab.com/ioturl/abe-pl/wikis/getting-started)

-[Project page at launchpad - where the code lives, you can file issues, ask questions, etc] (https://launchpad.net/abe-pl)

-[...and the authoritative version of this very page...] (https://gitlab.com/ioturl/abe-pl-wiki/wikis/home)
+[...and the authoritative version of this very page...] (https://gitlab.com/ioturl/abe-pl/wikis/home)